How to effectively monitor your property management business

 Pulse Leaders keep their finger on the pulse of their property management business’ arrears.
 Their goal is to keep arrears at 0% by managing high-risk tenants, so they don’t become ‘arrears tenants’.
-Pulse Leaders know that if their business is experiencing tenants with ongoing arrears, this is a sign that repair is immediately needed to avoid losing managements.
-Monitoring arrears, including proactively managing tenants which may pose as a risk, is how Pulse Leaders ensure their business remains healthy.
+Pulse Leaders know that if their business is experiencing tenants with ongoing arrears, this is a sign that repair is immediately needed to avoid losing management.
+Monitoring arrears, including proactively managing tenants who may pose a risk, is how Pulse Leaders ensure their business remains healthy.

 Vital Sign 2.
 Tenancy expiry

 Pulse Leaders continually monitor tenancy expiry.
 They know that a high percentage of tenancy terms due to expire in the same month can dramatically increase their team’s workload as they must negotiate more new tenancy terms and vacates.
 Quite often, this can lead to other vital signs being neglected.
 That’s why Pulse Leaders make sure they know the number of tenancy terms expiring each month to ensure there is always an even spread of expiries versus workload.
 By closely monitoring tenancy expiry they can help maintain their business’ health.

 Pulse Leaders also monitor tenancy terms.
 Keeping their finger on the pulse of tenancy terms can optimise their team’s workload.
 Unlike some agencies which prefer to implement 6-month tenancy terms in case tenants breach their agreement, Pulse Leaders ensure that their property managers implement minimum 12-month tenancy terms.
 They know that this increases productivity as it halves the time spent on tenancy renewals.
 What’s more, they know that if tenants ever breach their agreement, they can be terminated regardless of the term.
 By monitoring this vital sign, Pulse Leaders can maintain a healthier workload for their team.